zcessa0/comp0034-wk3/README.md

 ## 2. Serialize and deserialize the data

 Serialization refers to the process of converting a Python object into a format that can be used to store or transmit the data and then recreate the object when needed using the reverse process of deserialization.
+Python objects need to be converted into a flat structure that contains only native Python datatypes.

 There are different formats for the serialization of data, such as JSON, XML, and Python's pickle.
 JSON returns a human-readable string form, while Python’s pickle library can return a byte array.